trcm/rigby-and-mckenzie/readme.md

 Assumptions about the service and its requests are listed below.

+# Tests

+There are some simple tests in Rigby and Mckenzie which can be run with `make test`.

 # Building

 The docker images can be build using `build-docker` make target.